daarnolducsd/ep5book/docs/08-week8.md

 ## Scatterplots

 In this section we will analyze how pollution changes day-to-day around automation.
 In order to do this, we will plot daily pollution levels around the time of automation.
-Therefore, we will continue to use the data set ``pm_byday`` which includes average pollution levels across cities every day within a year of automated pollution monitoring
+Therefore, we will continue to use the data set ``pm_byday`` which includes for each day relative to automation, the average pollution level.

 The general syntax for a scatterplot is: